 Here are the five stories of Navigare Sicuri

 1. E se fossi io?
-What if I were me?
+What if it was me?

-In this first episode we merged the rules “Always report any inappropriate or illegal contents” and “Do not act like a bully online.”.
-Ale portrays the situation with the difficult choice to share or not a photo in which she sees a person who suffers spite.
-Then a squirrel, who represents the conscience, will make the child reflect on taking the wise decision, not acting like a bully with others, avoiding feel uncomfortable if she would face the same situation.
+In this first episode, we merged the rules “Always report any inappropriate or illegal contents” and “Do not act like a bully online.”
+Ale portrays the situation with the difficult choice to share or not a photo in which she sees a bullied person.
+A squirrel, who represents the conscience, will make the girl reflect on taking the wise decision, not acting like a bully with others, and avoiding feeling uncomfortable if she faces the same situation.

-In its mini-game children are called to see if the given situation can be shared online or not.
+In its mini-game in which children are called to see if the given situation can be shared online or not.

 2. Un nuovo amico?
 A new friend?

 Chatting using smartphones and social media is an activity that all we do to communicate nowadays.
 In this episode, Fede receives an invitation to chat and meet a “new friend” that will prove to be a person with evil intentions.
 Therefore he will report it to a cop who will prevent the impostor’s plans.